oroinc/documentation/commerce/user_guide/getting_started/records/records_grids.rst

    .. image:: /user_guide/img/getting_started/records/grids/grids_gridsettingsmenu.png

 .. important::
     Some fields that an entity has may be unavailable as columns of the grid.
 The list of available fields is defined by the system administrator.
-If you are a system administrator, see the **Show on Grid** field of the :ref:`Other Entity Field Properties <doc-entity-fields-properties-other>`.
+If you are a system administrator, see the **Show on Grid** field of the Other Entity Field Properties.

 .. _doc-grids-actions-change-column-order: